tedconf/symfony-doc-unofficial/reference/en/02-YAML.markdown

 YAML file: *Indentation must be done with one or more spaces, but never with tabulations*.

-You can nest sequences and mappings as you like so:
+you can nest sequences and mappings as you like or you can nest sequences and mappings like so:

     [yml]
     'Chapter 1':